 Scholarship & Funding Grants

 Since its inception, BIAW has awarded over $670,000 in scholarships and grants.
 They provide scholarships to students who have demonstrated a passion and commitment to developing a career in the home building industry.
 They also offer grants to organizations with programs in construction-related fields of study, residential construction career training, continuing education, apprenticeship, and skills assessment services, and technical training programs educating tomorrow’s home builders.

-The deadline to submit a scholarship or grant application was Friday, May 14, 2021.
+The deadline to submit a scholarship or grant application is Monday, May 2, 2022.

 BIAW Certified Builder